-The Jacobian of the vector field, $v_t$, rarely has a closed form, however we can compute it efficiently using \textit{automatic differentiation}.
+\paragraph{Implementation details.} The Jacobian of the vector field, $v_t$, rarely has a closed form, however we can compute it efficiently using \textit{automatic differentiation} (AD) with e.g. JAX or PyTorch.
 In practice, this allows us to evaluate derivatives of deformed manifolds with respect to the local coordinates of points on the manifold, without manually deriving the expressions.
-This algorithmic framework allows us to apply the technique to any manifold as long as some parametrisation is available and we have a differentiable ODE solver.
-In practice, we solve the flow equation numerically using an explicit Euler scheme and compute Jacobians and induced metrics with automatic differentiation.
-We remark that higher-order ODE solvers could be used for improved accuracy, yet the choice of the Euler scheme is based on practical challenges with existing toolboxes, for instance current incompatibility issues between existing libraries.
+This algorithmic framework allows us to apply the technique to any manifold as long as some parameterisation is available and we have a differentiable ODE solver.
+In practice, we solve the flow equation numerically using an Euler scheme and compute Jacobians and induced metrics with AD.
+We remark that higher-order ODE solvers can be used for improved accuracy, yet the Euler scheme was chosen due to challenges with current toolboxes, specifically incompatibility issues between libraries.